 - For the third year in a row auditors remain the most trusted group in advancing investor protection.

 Chief Financial Officers

 - A survey was conducted in September 2019 with the assistance of the Group of 100, to CFOs of the ASX top 300 companies.

-The Report of the PJC in 2018 recommended that the adequacy of auditor disciplinary functions be reviewed.
-The Government requested the FRC conduct the review.
+Adequacy of auditor disciplinary functions were reviewed at the request of the government.
 The FRC’s review was conducted over a period of four months, using evidence provided by the Australian Securities and Investments Commission (ASIC), the Companies Auditors Disciplinary Board (CADB), Chartered Accountants Australia and New Zealand (CA ANZ), CPA Australia and the Institute of Public Accountants (IPA).
 The FRC's report Auditor Disciplinary Processes: Review was presented to the Government in March 2019.
 It included 18 recommendations relating to:

 - ASIC detection, investigation and enforcement processes, including that ASIC outline how their ‘why not litigate’ enforcement strategy will apply to misconduct by Registered Company Auditors (RCAs);

 - CADB processes, including adopting a less formal and more timely approach to the carriage of CADB matters;

 - ASIC’s Audit Inspection Program, including publishing the results of audit inspections in greater detail, in particular naming firms, and for ASIC to be given the power to compel remediation of defective audits; and